 TGaz Editor: Modify the paragraph starting on page 136 (line 10) as follows

-An RSTA, in which dot11MultiBSSIDImplemented is true, and that transmits a Ranging Trigger frame or a Ranging NDP Announcement frame to a set of ISTAs, in which at least two ISTAs have a TB Ranging Measurement exchange with different BSSIDs in the Multiple BSSID set of the RSTA shall set the TA field of these frames to the transmitted BSSID.
-An ISTA that supports TB Ranging Measurement exchange shall support the reception of a Control frame with TA equal to the transmitted BSSID and set the Rx Control Frame to MultiBSS subfield in HE MAC Capabilities Information field to 1. (#1115, #3675)
+An RSTA, in which dot11MultiBSSIDImplemented is true, and that transmits a Ranging Trigger frame or a Ranging NDP Announcement frame to a set of ISTAs, in which at least two ISTAs have a TB Ranging Measurement exchange with different BSSIDs in the Multiple BSSID set of the RSTA, shall set the TA field of these frames to the transmitted BSSID.
+An ISTA that is associated to its RSTA shall set the Rx Control Frame to MultiBSS subfield in HE MAC Capabilities Information field to 1. (#1115, #3675) An RSTA shall treat an ISTA that is not associated with the RSTA the same as an associated STA with MultiBSS subfield in HE MAC Capabilities Information field equal to 1 when doing TB Ranging with the ISTA.
+Any ISTA that supports TB Ranging Measurement exchange shall support the reception of a Control frame with TA equal to the transmitted BSSID . (#1115, #3675, # 3242)

 TGaz Editor: Modify the paragraph starting on page 136 (line 20) as follows

-An ISTA shall transmit any Fine Timing Measurement Request frame outside an Availability Window allocated to itself. (#1170, #1566, #3672)
+An ISTA shall transmit any Fine Timing Measurement Request frames outside of Availability Windows allocated to itself. (#1170, #1566, #3672) Inside Availability Windows allocated to itself, an ISTA shall not transmit any frame except when assigned UL resources by a TF transmitted by the RSTA. (#3671)

 26.5.2.5 UL MU CS mechanism